Sandy4321/ICSME-2016/README.md

 > NOTE: To run these scripts, before install [Scrapy (Installation Guide)](http://doc.scrapy.org/en/latest/intro/install.html) on your machine.

-To download a project hosted on Github, fill out the question marks with the desired data:
+To download issues or pull-requests of a project, fill out the question marks with the desired data:

 `scrapy runspider [Issue|Pull]Spider.py -a filename = ? -a url = ? -a firstpage = ? -a lastpage = ?`